MAUVE Scores for Generative Models: Theory and Practice: Experimental Results

 In contrast to these previous estimation methods based on model embeddings, we compute \mauve directly using the model probabilities $Q(\cdot)$.
 Since the human probabilities $P(\cdot)$ are not available to us, we use the probabilities from GPT-2 xl (without reshaping the model probabilities) as a surrogate $P'$.
 Then, using samples $\xv_1, \ldots, \xv_n \sim P$ and $\xv_1', \ldots, \xv_n' \sim Q$, we approximate the coordinates of the KL divergence curve by the Monte Carlo estimates

 and similarly for $\kl(Q \Vert \lambda P + (1-\lambda Q))$.

 \myparagraph{Results} The results are shown in \Cref{fig:estimation-direct}.
-We observe that this direct estimation is able to identify the right trend for model size for nucleus sampling, but fails to identify the right trend for ancestral sampling for medium $\prec$ small $\prec$ large (see \Cref{tab:mauve:expt:webtext-full}).
+We observe that this direct estimation can identify the right trend for model size for nucleus sampling, but fails to identify the right trend for ancestral sampling for medium $\prec$ small $\prec$ large (see \Cref{tab:mauve:expt:webtext-full}).
 Similarly, it fails to identify the right trends for the decoding algorithm, rating ancestral sampling as better than nucleus sampling.